-Pre-fertilization barriers include all factors that stop effective fertilization (due to inhibition of pollen tube growth)
+A. Pre-fertilization barriers include all factors that stop effective fertilization (due to inhibition of pollen tube growth)

-Post-fertilization barriers effect the development of the zygote ofter fertilization and normal development of the seed. (due to failure of endosperm).
+B. Post-fertilization barriers effect the development of the zygote after fertilization and normal development of the seed. (due to failure of endosperm).
+This is known as embryo-endosperm incompatibility.
+Where the endosperm produces toxins which kill the embryo.